Pediatric-protocol of multimodal therapy is associated with improved survival in AYAs and adults with rhabdomyosarcoma.

 Women & Children

 Fischer, Trevan D; Gaitonde, Shrawan G; Bandera, Bradley C; Raval, Mehul V; Vasudevan, Sanjeev A; Gow, Kenneth W; Beierle, Elizabeth A; Doski, John J; Goldin, Adam B; Langer, Monica; Nuchtern, Jed G; Stern, Stacey; Foshag, Leland J; and Goldfarb, Melanie, "Pediatric-protocol of multimodal therapy is associated with improved survival in AYAs and adults with rhabdomyosarcoma."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 61.